The Independent Florida Alligator: Rivals and related publications

 Since Stephen C. O'Connell stepped down as UF president in 1973, several rivals to The Alligator have set up shop.
 Most of these publications were started or actively encouraged by the university Student Government.

 One notable contender was Campus Leader, a monthly alternative newspaper started in 1983.
 Sponsored by Student Government and edited by W.H.
 "Butch" Oxendine, Jr., it lasted somewhat less than a year as a direct competitor.
 Losing his sponsorship, Oxendine changed the magazine's focus, limiting it to students and education and renaming it Florida Leader.
 Florida Leader was distributed at nearly every college and university in the state and also published a separate high school edition.
 The magazine printed until 2006.

 Another rival was The Orange and Blue, a twice-weekly newspaper in operation from August 1999 to July 2002.
 The Orange and Blue was similar in format to and was started by the publishers of, FSView, a student newspaper at Florida State University in Tallahassee that won a long-running battle with a rival FSU newspaper, the Florida Flambeau.

 In 2000, confusion with a university publication also called The Orange and Blue led the newspaper to change its name to The Gator Times.
 Although Student Government leaders quickly supported the new paper, the Times did not survive.
 (The name Gator Times is also used by the administration as the title of its email newsletter and in promotional material).

+The Florida Finibus was founded in 2024 to promote American intellectual tradition at the University of Florida.
+The student-run publication reports on foreign affairs, campus life and U.S. politics.
+It advertises itself as independent on its website but is listed as a sanctioned student organization on the university's student involvement page.